-Employee's working day shifts may use up to three (3) days (22.5/24 hours or pro-rated for regular part-time employees) of accumulated sick leave credits to care for their minor dependents due to minor illness, injury or medical/dental appointments.
+Employee's working day shifts may use up to three (3) days (22.5/24 hours or pro-rated for regular part-time employees) of accumulated sick leave credits to care for their priority family members identified below due to minor illness, injury, or medical/dental appointments or in the event of an unexpected closure of school (i.e., snow day, etc.) or daycare facility.

-Battalion Chief employees and Airport Operations Coordinators may use accumulated sick leave credits (up to 24 hours for Battalion Chiefs, and 24.5 hours for Airport Operations Coordinator) to care for their minor dependents due to minor illness or injury.
+Battalion Chief employees and Airport Operations Coordinators may use accumulated sick leave credits (up to 24 hours for Battalion Chiefs, and 24.5 hours for Airport Operations Coordinator) to care for their priority family members due to minor illness or injury or medical/dental appointments or in the event of an unexpected closure of school (i.e., snow day, etc.) or daycare facility.